-The Project has applied to connect to Idaho Power's transmission system for an injection of 300 MW at a single Point of Interconnection (POI) at Idaho Power Company's (IPC) bus.
+The Project has applied to connect to Idaho Power's transmission system for an injection of 300 MW at a single Point of Interconnection (POI) at IPC's

 If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
-As of the date of this report, there are projects in the queue (GI #558, GI #573, GI #580, GI #623, GI #633, GI #641, GI #647, GI #648, and GI #654) ahead of the 300 MW for which costs related to transmission capacity upgrades or additions could be passed on to the Project should changes be made to their queue position or generation output.
+As of the date of this report, there are projects in the queue (GI #558, GI#573, GI#580, GI#623, GI#633, GI#641, GI#647, and GI#648) ahead of the 300 MW Bluebunch Solar 1 Project for which costs related to transmission capacity upgrades or additions could be passed on to the Project should changes be made to their queue position or generation output.

-The recommended upgrades for GI #558, GI #573, GI #580, GI #623, GI #633, GI #641, GI #647, GI #648, and GI #654 were assumed to be completed prior to the interconnection of the Project.
+The recommended upgrades for GI #558, GI#573, GI#580, GI#623, GI#633, GI#641, GI#647, and GI#648 were assumed to be completed prior to the interconnection of the Project.